Clinical Psychology Program

 About the program

 Auburn's scientist-practitioner program in clinical psychology first received accreditation status from the American Psychological Association (APA) in 1981.
-Our accreditation visit was held in 2019; results have been delayed due to COVID-19 and are still pending.
+Our last accreditation visit was held in 2019, and we were awarded the maximum accreditation period of 10 years (until 2029).
 Questions related to the program's accredited status should be directed to the Commission on Accreditation: